Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 -- method: `ui-action`
 -- message: `{"time": 21.3, "type": "open-dialog-box",
   "name": "node-editor", "tab": "DESCRIPTION", "node": null}`
-In the JavaScript version, we will use the node id to name the node, so this will never be null.
-In the Java version, we use the node name, when it is known.
+In the JavaScript version, we can not use the node id to name the node, as while processing the logs we can never know the names of the nodes.

-Possible logging message associated with above
--- method: `student-status`
--- message: `{"time": 21.3, "type": "info",
-  "text": "Vertex Details before opening node editor", "data":
-  {"node":  "description", "descriptionPanelStatus": null, "selected plan": null, "planPanelStatus": null, "nodeType": null}}`
-Note that member names with a space, like `"plan panel"`, do not work well with JavaScript or other languages.
-It is better to use camelCase or underscores.
+So if we give them names like "id10" here we can never tell the names on the dashboard.

 Student chooses a quantity in the description tab.
 -- method: `solution-step`